 All registered Students are expected to carry their University Identification Card (SLU ID card) at all times for identification purposes.
 Lost, stolen or damaged cards must be replaced by Parking and Card Services immediately, at the Student's expense.
-SLU ID's are the property of Saint Louis University and must be shown to any University official, or his or her designated agent, upon request.
+SLU ID's are the property of Saint Louis University and must be shown to any University official, their designated agent, upon request.